7:00AM to 5:00PM

-It is my opinion that there has been a serious decline in the standard of workmanship, as well as gaps in the fundamental knowledge of tradespeople.
+In my opinion, there has been a severe decline in the standard of workmanship and gaps in the fundamental knowledge of tradespeople.
 Furthermore, I regularly see a blatant disregard for the law and regulations from dodgy tradespeople.

-You should get a sense of trustworthiness from the trade business and there should be plenty of customer reviews to support the satisfaction of others who have used the business prior to you.
+It would be best to get a sense of trustworthiness from the trade business.
+And there should be plenty of customer reviews to support the satisfaction of others who have tried the company before you.

 The size of the business is also an important consideration.
-If there is a problem with the hot water system in the future the business that you choose should have the personnel available to attend to perform a warranty repair.
+If there is a problem with the hot water system in the future, the company you chose should have the personnel available to attend and perform a warranty repair.

 The customer left a 5 star Google review stating the following:

 “All the guys are friendly and professional.
-Had my Hot Water System replaced within 24 hours of my call.
-Arrived on time, did a professional job, and cleaned up after themselves.
+I had my Hot Water System replaced within 24 hours of my call.
+They arrived on time, did a professional job, and cleaned up after themselves.
 Made the whole trauma of dealing with tradesmen a pleasant experience.”

-I truly hope that this helps you when making a decision on the repair or replacement of your hot water system and prevents you from having a potentially dangerous and costly experience.
+I genuinely hope that this helps you decide on repairing or replacing your hot water system and prevents you from having a potentially dangerous and costly experience.